openizr/diox/README.md

 ## Motivations

 This framework is deeply inspired by Redux and Vuex, which I used for some time.
 To me, both of them have drawbacks that make them complex to manage in large-scale applications.
 I tried to mix their concepts to get the best of two worlds.
-Compared to them, Diox has several advantages :
+Compared to them, diox has several advantages :
 - 100% standalone (no dependency)
 - Extremely light (~300 lines of code, 1.7Kb gzipped)
 - Fast and optimized by design